OxNinja/blog/content/posts/binary golf/index.md

 It is recommanded to code in assembly in order to manage your headers as you wish.

-We can handcraft binaries, because `GCC` is a bit messy when compiling code ans linking stuff.
+We can handcraft binaries, because `GCC` is a bit messy when compiling code and linking stuff.
 We can then make sections or headers overlap to save more space.

 > In brief, the section header table is for use by the compiler and linker, while the program header table is for use by the program loader.
 > The program header table is optionnal and never present in practice, the section header table is also optional but always present.